Welcome February with a new release!

 Let’s start with simple facts.

-files were added for improved security.validatecore.sh
+• About 50 missing index.php files were added for improved security.

-files.
+• validatecore.sh was written, a tool watching out for consistency of source files.
 Like proper license headers and such stuff.
-This tool also found all
+This tool also found all these missing index.php files.

-is now tracked, to allow reproducible release builds.To be honest, we make no long term plans here at Merchant’s Edition.
+To be honest, we make no long term plans here at Merchant’s Edition.
 So many promises out there, we don’t want to add yet another set.
 Instead, we improve things step by step and deliver soon.

 Let’s talk a bit about what these next steps are.